StockSharp/doc/en/topics/hydra/prepare_for_download/custom_candles.md

 As you can see, the data has been successfully received.

-Consider an example when we need to get a [RangeCandle](xref:StockSharp.Algo.Candles.RangeCandle):
+Consider an example when we need to get a [RangeCandleMessage](xref:StockSharp.Messages.RangeCandleMessage):

 1. Select **Custom** candles.
 2. In the settings, specify the Range candles and the volume 10.